JosePizarro3/NERxiv/docs/tutorials/rag_extractor_tutorial.md

   agent.run(file=f, text=text, prompt=prompt)
 ```

-This workflow will run the `RAGExtractorAgent`, extract the specific target fields for the specific output schema in the `MOD_PROMPT_REGISTRY` dictionary, and store the results in the HDF5 file containing the queried arXiv PDF information.
+This workflow will run the `RAGExtractorAgent`, extract the specific target fields for the specific output schema in the `PROMPT_REGISTRY` dictionary, and store the results in the HDF5 file containing the queried arXiv PDF information.

 **Notes**:
 - We used the normal `Chunker` in this example.
 Depending on the chunker you use, you will need to modify the `chunker_params` dictionary accordingly.